-You can wear normal clothes with a good supporting bra that is not under-wired or padded as soon as you feel able to.
-You should try to wear your bra for at least 6 to 8 weeks day and night.
-If your chest wall is swollen, tender or sensitive, a maternity sleep bra, crop top or vest may provide a little support until you are able to wear a proper bra again.
+You can wear normal clothes with a good supporting bra that does not have under-wires or padding as soon as you feel able to.
+If your chest wall is swollen, tender or sensitive, a maternity sleep bra, crop top or vest may provide a little support until you are able to wear a proper bra again after approximately 12 weeks.